jpanan/git-demo/README.md

-# This is
+# This is text file
-tet file
+Modified
+More inputs